anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #

-The other parameters for the tool can be found in [HTSEQ Manual Page](https://htseq.readthedocs.io/en/release_0.11.1/count.html))

 #### -  Differential Expression tools
 1. Ballgown

 Ballgown is an R language based tool that enables the statistical analysis of assembled transcripts and differential expression analysis along with its visualization.
 Key arguments for the tool are given below.
+The other arguments for the tool can be found in [Ballgown Manual](https://www.bioconductor.org/packages/release/bioc/manuals/ballgown/man/ballgown.pdf)
 #

 |  Arguments | Description |